 Anyway, after a rational analysis, I must admit two things: all the people that I personally know in Porto are gentle and welcoming, and the town itself it’s beautiful, and surprisingly better each time I return.
 So, let’s forget the “bairrismo” and football, and open myself to the city.
 I promise a deeper visit one of these days.

 PS – I made several other visits, to the splendid city of Porto, getting better each day.
-Tips will be added.
+Tips will continue being added, but I will keep the old ones, with images and sensations from a long time before the sovereignty of tourism.

 The old bridge of D. Luis, still in use, is one of the landmarks of Porto.

-Though far from the spectacularity of the Eiffel tower in Paris, the geniality of the master is undeniable, and the style easily recognizable.
+Though far from the spectacularism of the Eiffel tower in Paris, the geniality of the master is undeniable, and the style easily recognizable.

 The lower platform is great to allow a walking visit of Gaia’s caves where Port wine invites you.